Go1c/Next-Generation-Character-Rendering/README.md

 ![IMG_20220807_181200_edit_433170275539632](https://user-images.githubusercontent.com/56297955/183288388-50dc2bb2-8d49-42c8-a933-2cb88753691f.jpg)

-With the projected length changed the specular position changed.
+With the projected length changed the specular position also changing.

 ## Face